Miyake-Diogo/gcp-devsecops-udemy/README.md

 *Note: Once the java application is run, `malicious_file.zip` will be deleted by it.
 To run it again, run `git checkout .` prior to next java run.*

+## Prereqs and steps to tools used

+### Sonarcloud
+*  Create account in sonarcloud
+*  create organization, project key and token
+*  get these infos:
+   *  `sonar.host.url=https:sonarcloud.io`, `sonar.organization=gcp-devsecops`, `sonar.projectKey=gcpvulnereableproject`, `sonar.login=generate token to login`
+*  Integrate using cloudbuild yaml arguments accordlying prpg laguage and image in use.

+### SNYK

+* Create Snyk account
+* Create organization and token
+* Integrate using resources of snyk in steps of CI

+### OWASP ZAP

+* Create storage to save report
+* Put steps of OWASP ZAP in yaml